LSEG-API-Samples/Article.ETA.Java.E3PAGateway/README.md

 # E3PA Requirements
 E3PA requires any machine running Java, with a minimum of 2GB of memory.
 Gradle is also required to build E3PA and pull down dependencies.
 Docker is required to run the Docker image if you chose that option.

+# Downloading and building
+Download the project that includes the E3PA Java source, build scripts and Thomson Reuters libraries on any machine running Java and Gradle.

+In the directory containing the file `build.gradle`, run the command `gradle makeDist`.
+This will create a file named `apagateway_dist.tar.gz`.
+This file can then be moved to the location from where the E3PA gateway will be run.

+# Building a Docker image
+Also included is `Dockerfile` that can be used to create a Docker image.
+Run `docker build -t e3pa-gateway:latest .` from the directory with the Dockerfile after you have built the project with Gradle as outlined above.
+This will create a Docker image that can be run.

+If you wish to run the image on a different machine, run `docker save -o e3pa-gateway.tar e3pa-gateway` to create a TAR file that can be moved.
+On the target machine run `docker load -i e3pa-gateway.tar` to create the image.

+In the future you will also be able to download a Docker image from [DockerHub](https://hub.docker.com/).